NASA ready for second attempt at Artemis lunar launch

 By Joey Roulette and Steve Gorman

-The 32-story tall Space Launch System (SLS) rocket and its Orion capsule were due for blastoff from Cape Canaveral, Florida, at 2:17 p.m.
-EDT (1817 GMT), kicking off NASA's ambitious moon-to-Mars program Artemis program 50 years after the last Apollo lunar mission.
-(Graphic: https://tmsnrt.rs/3PPRsbN)
+Launch controllers began filling the 32-story tall Space Launch System (SLS) rocket with fuel early on Saturday ahead of a 2:17 p.m.
+EDT (1817 GMT) liftoff from Cape Canaveral, Florida, committing to a second attempt at a mission that will kick off NASA's ambitious moon-to-Mars Artemis program 50 years after the last Apollo lunar mission.

 The previous launch bid on Monday ended with technical problems forcing a halt to the countdown and postponement of the uncrewed flight.